simplifier-ag/docker-compose/README.md

 9. Insert your License Key

 10. Login with admin/admin
-... and change your admin password
+... and change your admin and guest user password

-11. Download Marketplace Content and Import it under Menu Transport
+11. Download Marketplace Content and import it (Menu -> Transport)

 [Download here](https://community.simplifier.io/marketplace/standard-content/)